kaije/kaije/README.md

 I'm currently working on building up a public dev portfolio here on GitHub, but here are a few of the things I've done recently in my day job:

 - Built and deployed several serverless functions using Kotlin, [the Serverless Framework](https://www.serverless.com/) and AWS Lambda
-- Helped design and deploy a cost-efficient, cloud-based infrastructure for running scheduled functional tests on our private hosts using BrowserStack, AWS Lambda, and ECS Fargate
+- Helped design and deploy a cost-efficient, cloud-based infrastructure for running scheduled functional tests on our private hosts using [Browserstack Local Testing](https://www.browserstack.com/local-testing/automate) with Automate, AWS Lambda, and ECS Fargate
 - Built a custom web component using the Stencil.js framework, deployed it to AWS S3 and CloudFront, and embedded the result in our staff portal
 - Helped enforce appropriate data retention policies by automating data cleanup across our AWS S3 and DynamoDB infrastructure
 - Helped implement and evolve our CI/CD pipelines in Bitbucket